oracle/python-oracledb/doc/src/user_guide/dataframes.rst

 When converting Oracle Database DATEs and TIMESTAMPs:

+- Arrow TIMESTAMPs will not have timezone data.

 - For Oracle Database DATE types, the Arrow TIMESTAMP will have a time unit of "seconds".